sourcegraph/handbook/content/support/index.md

 # Support

-This document is for both Sourcegraph teammates providing support, and for Sourcegraph customers to understand how to request support.
+This document is to help Sourcegraph teammates provide our customers with support.

-## How to get support (for customers)
+## How support works for customers

 Sourcegraph provides a dizzying number of ways to get in contact with us — from our [public issue tracker](https://github.com/sourcegraph/sourcegraph/issues), our [Contact Us page](https://about.sourcegraph.com/contact), email exchanges with your sales and support reps, to our social media accounts, there's no shortage of ways to get in contact.

+### Recommended support path and SLAs

-Any and all of them will get our attention, but we only provide a support SLA on a single path: **filing a support ticket by emailing us at support@sourcegraph.com**.
+Any of the methods listed above will get our attention, but we only provide a support SLA on a single path: **filing a support ticket by emailing us at support@sourcegraph.com**.

 ### Support tickets vs. issues